ZeroOne010101/PS2_Jaeger_Accountbot/Readme.md

 Its primary purpose is the distribution of temporary accounts for the Jaeger Server of the MMOFPS Planetside 2.

 ## Setup
-- Set the UTC-Offset of your timezone using the `!utc_offset set <value>` command.
+- Set the UTC-Offset of your timezone using the `!utc-offset set <value>` command.
   This is necessary to make sure the bot enters the correct date and time in your google sheets.
-- Set the google sheets url using the `!jaeger_url set <url>` command.
+- Set the google sheets url using the `!jaeger-url set <url>` command.
   The bot's service account needs to have read and write access, so you may need to add it to the sheet.
   The service account's address is ps2jaegeraccountbotsa@ps2jaegeraccountbot.iam.gserviceaccount.com.
+- Set the outfit name using `!outfit-name set <name>`.
-- Please keep in mind, that the Settings commands are restricted to users with mod or admin privileges.
+- Please keep in mind, that some Settings commands are restricted to users with mod or admin privileges.

 ## Features
 All commands marked by an <sup><b>A</b></sup> are only usable by users with mod or admin privileges.